3box/keramik/keramik/src/advanced_configuration.md

            cpu: "4"
            memory: "8Gi"
            storage: "2Gi"
+         storageClass: "fastDisk"
 ```

+Additionally the storage class can be set.
+The storage class must be created out of band but can be referenced as above.

 Setting resources for CAS is slightly different, using `casResourceLimits` to set CAS resources